toralf/torutils/README.md

 [ipset-stats.sh](./ipset-stats.sh) plots distribution of timeout values of an ipset as well as occurrences of ip addresses in subsequent ipset output files ([example](./doc/ipset-stats.sh.txt)).
 For plots the package [gnuplot](http://www.gnuplot.info/) is needed.

-The SVG graphs are created by:
+The SVG graphs are created by the sysstat command _sadf_:

 ```bash
 args="-n DEV,SOCK,SOCK6 --iface=enp8s0"   # set it to "-A" to display all collected metrics